 No pruning is required at the beginning because it would delay the first bearing of fruits.

-Only maintenance pruning to clear away dead wood and suckers is effectively needed.
+Only maintenance pruning to clear away dead wood and suckers is relevant.

 Harvesting the avocados